-The predefined function output\col'INTxDATA writes the value of a specified expression to a specified file.
-The expression must be of type INTxDATA (if the expression is a multi-set over INTxDATA, you have to use the function output\ms'
+The predefined function INTxDATA.output writes the value of a specified expression to a specified file.
+The expression must be of type INTxDATA (if the expression is a multi-set over INTxDATA, you have to use the function INTxDATA.output_ms).
+Analogously, the predefined function

-INTxDATA).
-Analogously, the predefined function input\ms'INTxDATA reads a multi-set over INTxDATA from a specified file (if you want to read a single value of type INTxDATA, you have to use the function input\col'INTxDATA).
+INTxDATA.input_ms reads a multi-set over INTxDATA from a specified file (if you want to read a single value of type INTxDATA, you have to use the function INTxDATA.input).

-It should be noted that the variable called packets is a multi-set variable.
-This means that it will be bound to multi-sets over INTxDATA (instead of a single value of INTxDATA).
+It should be noted that the variable called packets is a global reference variable, and its type is INTxDATA ms. This means that it will be bound to multi-sets over INTxDATA (instead of a single value of INTxDATA).
+The variable is initialized to the empty multi-set.
+The function getPackets simply returns the multi-set that packets refers to.
 The global reference variable outfile will be used to provide a handle to our output file.
-The reference variable is initialised to std\out (standard output), but this will later be overwritten.
+The reference variable is initialised to TextIO.stdOut (standard output), but this will later be overwritten.
 Next, we add a code segment to transition Receive Packet:

-'''

-input (n,p,k);
+input (n,p,k); action

-action

-if n=k
+if n=k then

-then

-(if n=1
+(if n=1 then

-then outfile:=open_out("SimpleProtocol.SimRes")
+outfile := TextIO.openOut("SimpleProtocol.SimRes")

 else ();

-output_col'INTxDATA(!outfile,(n,p));
+INTxDATA.output(!outfile, (n,p));

-if p=stop then close_out(!outfile) else ())
+if p=stop then TextIO.closeOut(!outfile) else ())

 else ();

-'''

 The first line specifies that the action part of the code segment is allowed to refer to the values of the variables n, p and k of the transition.
-The action part tests whether the received packet is a success (n = k) or a failure $(n \ k)$ .
+The action part tests whether the received packet is a success (n = k) or a failure $(n \neq k)$.
 For failures nothing is done, while successes imply the following operations on the output file:

-- When the first packet is received (n = 1), the output file, called SimpleProtocol.
-SimRes is opened.
-It will be created in the folder/directory of the Standard ML compiler (i.e., the CPN FAM). - For each successfully received packet, we use the function output\col'INTxDATA to write the value of (n,p) to the output file (a carriage return is automatically appended). - When the last packet is received (p = stop), the output file is closed.
+- When the first packet is received (n = 1), the output file, called SimpleProtocol.SimRes is opened. - For each successfully received packet, we use the function INTxDATA.output to write the value of (n,p) to the output file (a space is automatically appended after the value). - When the last packet is received (p = stop), the output file is closed.